Turkish central bank mulls policy changes amid currency drop

-The bank said earlier this month that it would adjust its monetary policy, raising hopes that it will increase interest rates on Thursday.
+The bank said earlier this month that it would adjust its monetary policy, raising hopes amid economists that it will increase interest rates on Thursday.

 Independent experts say Turkey should increase rates to help stem the selling pressure on the currency, as higher returns would entice international investors.
-The bank has, however, come under pressure from President Recep Tayyip Erdogan to keep interest rates low to encourage economic growth.
+The bank has, however, come under pressure from Erdogan to keep interest rates low to encourage economic growth.

+Addressing a meeting of Turkish tradesmen and artisans in Ankara, Erdogan said the central bank is independent and takes its own decisions.
+He repeated however, his belief that interest rates should be cut, calling them an “instrument for exploitation.”

+“My sensitivities concerning interest rates are the same, nothing has changed,” Erdogan said.
+“I’m saying let’s cut these high interest rates.”

 Turkey’s annual inflation has jumped to nearly 18 percent while economic growth has slowed to an annual rate of 5.2 percent in the second quarter, from the first quarter’s 7.4 percent.